 Goodson swam the 100 free in 47.18 seconds to claim the silver and 1:46.06 in the 200 free for the bronze finish.
 Both times were personal records and shattered the previous Bullpup team highs Goodson, himself, had set this year.

-Page 2 of 2 - His third record-setting performance came in the 200-yard freestyle relay alongside Kyler Jost, Ryen Trost and Zane Richter.
+His third record-setting performance came in the 200-yard freestyle relay alongside Kyler Jost, Ryen Trost and Zane Richter.
 Goodson swam the lead-off leg in a time of 21.96 seconds, breaking his own record.
 The relay team, as a whole, took the consolation finals Saturday, swimming the event in a time of 1:35.03.

 Legislature tries to dictate climate education